hummingbot/hummingbot/documentation/docs/installation/google.md

 Running `hummingbot` as a long running service can be achieved with the help of Google Cloud Platform.

-## Instructions to install the latest Hummingbot from Docker on Google Cloud Platform
+## Setup a new VM instance on Google Cloud Platform

    * Navigate to the Google Cloud Platform console
    * Create an instance of Compute Instance